Emelieh21/railax-take-it-easy/README.md

 ### ![image](./assets/railax-architecture.jpg)

+The following modules are represented on the architectural diagram:

+* **Loudness sensor to acquire real-time noise values from the train**.
+A WiFi microcontroller takes care of sending such data to the cloud using the [MQTT](http://mqtt.org/faq) protocol.
+* **Speaker that plays a _"please be quiet"_ message** when the noise level on the train is too high.
+* **Script that converts the information** about the most up-to-date train lines from the Deutsche Bahn _Fahrplan API_ into GTFS.

+Additionally, these optional modules may be implemented, but are not represented on this diagram:

+* **Data selection and representation dashboard**, built in [Microsoft Power BI](https://powerbi.microsoft.com/en-us/).
+* **Real-time notifications and noise levels dashboard**, built in [Node-RED](https://nodered.org).

 ## Business Presentation

 The **presentation** is available in [Google Slides](https://docs.google.com/presentation/d/1oejwr1haGwi5W9faB8-4qU1_rS6nwdFyooUE9Pdaowk/edit?usp=sharing) (**Chrome is recommended**; other browsers such as Safari may show format issues).